 Correctly manufactured lithium cells & battery packs should all have Charging Cutoff built into the battery.
 This requirement is due to the fact that Lithium chemistry batteries cannot accept overcharge or undercharge conditions.
 When a full charge is reached, the charging current must be cut off.
 A continuous trickele charge would cause plating of metallic lithium inside the cell & compromise safety.

 All batteries should include protection circuitry to prevent occurence of the following conditions:

-Here at CASS Industries we have extensive experience in testing Lithium battery units for the required built in safety protections under the regulations.
+Here at CASS Industries we have extensive experience in testing both Lithium battery assemblies and single cells for the required built in safety protections under the regulations.